syl-robitaille/hubitatSyslog/README.md

  *** DO NOT "logEnable" MORE THAN ONE "Syslog" DEVICE AT A TIME, OR YOU
-     WILL GET A RECIPROCAL LOOP BETWEEN THEM. ***
+     WILL GET A RECIPROCAL LOOP BETWEEN THEM. *** (most people will likely use only one remote syslog device anyway ...)

 See also https://github.com/rmonk/hubitatSyslogDriver